sanderveldhuis/glidelite/doc/ipc.md

 ## Indication

-Indication messages are transmitted asynchronous to a specified endpoint where the delivery is not guaranteed (fire-and-forget).
+Indication messages are transmitted asynchronous to a specified endpoint as a fire-and-forget message; delivery is not guaranteed.

 ```typescript
 import { ipc } from 'glidelite';